moorepants/dissertation/control.rst

 Theorectic Control Models
 -------------------------

+It is far easier to develop theoretic control models than taking them as far as implementation.
+There are many more successfully designed models on paper than implemented.
+These models in this section are more in the realm of general control, than human operator control.

-[Forouhar1992]_ studied the robust stabilization of the wobble mode in motorcycles.
-[Getz1994]_ uses a simple bicylce model that exhibit non-minimum phase behavior and tracks roll angle and forward velocity using proportional and derivative control.
+[Forouhar1992]_ studied the robust stabilization of the wobble mode in motorcycles (I haven't read this one, should be able to get it from Berkeley).
+[Getz1994]_ uses a simple bicylce model that exhibits non-minimum phase behavior and is able to track roll angle and forward velocity using proportional and derivative control.
 One year later, Getz adds pathing tracking to his model ([Getz1995]_, [Getz1995a]_).
-[Kageyama1996]_ uses a neural network model to balance a two wheeled vehicle.
-[Cloyd1996]_ use the same simple bicycle model as [Nagai1983]_, but controled it with a linear quadratic regulator.
-[Yavin1997]_ studies path tracking of a simpel bicyle model.
-[Suryanarayanan2002]_ uses a simple bicycle model to build a roll rate feedback controller for high speed recumbent bicycle.
-They use proportional feedback on the steer angle for a front steered bicycle.
-[Lee2002]_ mass balancer.
+[Kageyama1996]_ uses a neural network model to balance a two wheeled vehicle (don't have this one).
+[Cloyd1996]_ use the same simple bicycle model and tracking variables as [Nagai1983]_, but controlled it with linear quadratic regulator.
+[Nakano1997]_ (in japanese).
+[Yavin1997]_ and [Yavin1998]_ study path tracking of a simple bicyle model using some kind of generalized control structure, with a bicycle model similar to [Getz1995]_.
+[Chen2000]_ (don't have) fuzzy training.
+[Park2001]_ (do not have paper) [Suryanarayanan2002]_ uses a simple bicycle model to build a roll rate feedback controller for a high speed recumbent bicycle.
+They use proportional feedback of the roll rate to control the steer angle.
+[Lee2002]_ develops a control model based on something akin to sliding mode control to stablize the bicycle and track a path.
 [Yamakita2004]_ setups a linear trajectory tracking control model and non-linear stablization control by controlling steer toruqe, rider lean torque and rear wheel torque.
 They demonstrate the control in a simulation of a bicycle jump manuever.

-[Mammar2005]_ uses H inifinity.
-[Iuchi2005]_.
-[Huyge2005]_.
-[Astrom2005]_
+[Karnopp2004]_
+[Niki2005]_
+[Huyge2005]_
-proportional lean angle to steer torque.
+[Astrom2005]_ proportional lean angle to steer torque.
 [Yamakita2006]_.
 [Sharma2006]_ fuzzy control.
 [Saccon2006]_ some kind of controller for a simulator or something.
 [Limebeer2006]_ implements a control model.
 [Liang2006]_ fuzzy.
-[Findlay2006]_
-the model we did for Joshi's class.
+[Findlay2006]_ the model we did for Joshi's class.
 [Bjermeland2006]_ a masters these on controlling a bicycle, I don't have it.
-[Shaprp2007a]_, [Sharp2007]_, and [Sharp2008a]_ presents optimal control methods with detailed preview models for motorcycle and bicycle control.
+[Shaprp2007a]_, [Sharp2007]_, and [Sharp2008a]_ presents optimal control
+methods with detailed preview models for motorcycle and bicycle control.
 He exploress both steer torque and rider lean torque control, comparing the effectiveness of both.
 [Marumo2007]_ steer by wire of motorcycle.
 [Chidzonga2007]_.
 [Baslamisli2007]_ gain scheduled steering control.
 [Thanh2008]_ particle swarm bicycle robo balancing.
 [Peterson2008a]_ yaw rate and velocity tracking with rider lean torque.
 [Keo2008]_ trajectory control for auto bicycle with balancer.
 [Connors2009]_ LQR control recumbent leg masses.
 [Tanaka2009]_ tracking and posture control electric bicycle.
 [Baslamisli2009]_ gain scheduling.
 [Cerone2010]_.
 [Keo2011]_.

 .. todo:: Kondo may be good to cite, but I haven't none of the papers.